 Lift Station and Sewage Pump Repair

-Alpine Septic Pumping can service and repair lift stations and sewage pumps for residential and commercial systems.
+Alpine Septic Pumping’s Drain Cleaning Division can service and repair lift stations and sewage pumps for residential and commercial systems.

-Lift stations contain the pumps, valves and electrical equipment necessary to move sewage from low to high elevation, making them an essential component of many municipal, commercial and residential sewer and septic systems.
+Lift stations contain the pumps, valves and electrical equipment necessary to move sewage from low to higher elevation, making them an essential component of many municipal, commercial and residential sewer and septic systems.

 Why use a lift station?
 In Alaska as in most of the Lower 48, standard septic systems are gravity driven with no mechanical or moving parts.
 However there are properties require a lift station as a standard system will not work.
 This happens with low lying properties or properties where the effluent has to be pumped up for proper disposal.
 Most septic tanks work off of gravity.
 Each component of the system is slightly lower than the preceding component.
 This allows the even movement of waste material and liquids without the need for mechanical devices.
 When this type of system is not possible a pump must be used.

 What can go wrong?
-Your system will have a control panel with an alarm, and the alarm will alert you.
-This happens when there is no power to the lift station tank or the float switch for the pump is not working or the pump itself is not function.
+Your system will have a control panel with an alarm, and when activated, the alarm will alert you.
+This may when there is no power to the lift station tank or the float switch for the pump is not working or the pump itself is not function.

 - Spray down inside of tower and bottom of tank